nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 There are two ways to update the modem firmware:

 Full upgrade
-  A full upgrade of the modem firmware requires a wired connection.
+  You can use either a wired or a wireless connection to do a full upgrade of the modem firmware:

-  The upgrade is done through the nRF Connect Programmer, which is part of `nRF Connect for Desktop`_.
+  * When using a wired connection, you can use either the `nRF Connect Programmer`_, which is part of `nRF Connect for Desktop`_, or the `nRF pynrfjprog`_ Python package.
+    Both methods use the Simple Management Protocol (SMP) to provide an interface over UART, which enables the device to perform the update.

+    * You can use the nRF Connect Programmer to perform the update, regardless of the images that are part of the existing firmware of the device.
-  See `Updating the nRF9160 DK cellular modem`_ in the nRF Connect Programmer User Guide for instructions.
+      See `Updating the nRF9160 DK cellular modem`_ in the nRF Connect Programmer user guide for more details.

+    * You can also use the nRF pynrfjprog Python package to perform the update, as long as a custom application image integrating the ``lib_fmfu_mgmt`` subsystem is included in the existing firmware of the device.
+      See the :ref:`fmfu_smp_svr_sample` sample for an example on how to integrate the :ref:`subsystem <lib_fmfu_mgmt>` in your custom application.

+  * When using a wireless connection, the upgrade is applied over-the-air (OTA).
+    See :ref:`nrf9160_ug_fota` for more information.

 Delta patches
   Delta patches are upgrades that contain only the difference from the last version.